Frequently Asked Questions

 - What are sulfites?

-Sulfites (spelling according to the Australian Therapeutic Goods Administration (TGA)) are naturally present in many foods, beverages and medicines throughout Australia.
+Sulfites (spelling according to the Australian Food Standards) are naturally present in many foods, beverages and medicines throughout Australia.
 They are also added to preserve the flavour and freshness of a product and increase shelf life.
-There are various technical reasons related to wine making which may mean that very low levels of sulfites are still present.
-Cask wine and white wines will have higher concentrations of sulfites than bottled red wine which is preserved by tannins.
+There are various technical reasons related to wine making which may mean that very low levels of sulphites are still present.
+Cask wine and white wines will have higher concentrations of sulphites than bottled red wine which is preserved by tannins.

-For further information on allergies relating to sulfites please review the Australian Allergy Organisation https://www.allergy.org.au/patients/product-allergy/sulfite-allergy and consult your doctor.
+For further information on allergies relating to sulphites please review the Australian Allergy Organisation https://www.allergy.org.au/patients/product-allergy/sulfite-allergy and consult your doctor.

 - How is an organic/vegan/sustainable wine different in taste and quality from non-organic taste and quality?